 Endangered Properties Program

-The Downtown Joplin Alliance has a new tool that allows us to be proactive in making something happen with long vacant, underutilized and distressed properties.
-Our mission is centered around our downtown’s historic buildings and finding adaptive reuse for them, but we are excited to introduce the Endangered Properties Program.
+The Downtown Joplin Alliance is proud to have a tool that allows us to be proactive in making something happen with long vacant, underutilized and distressed properties.
+Our mission is centered around our downtown’s historic buildings and finding adaptive reuse for them, but we are excited by the possibilities of the Endangered Properties Program.

 The core of this program centers around a “revolving fund” which is used for various stages of saving a building.
 Preservation Revolving Funds are an old preservation tool.
 They began in the 1960s in Providence RI, Pittsburgh PA, Savannah GA, and most revolving funds are in the Mid-Atlantic and Southeastern states.
 There are about 100 Revolving Funds across the nation.

 When the Housmon building roof collapsed in 2018, the organization became acutely aware of the need to get involved earlier on vacant and underutilized historic properties.
 We were also aware of the need for funds to stabilize and market those buildings.
 Having been introduced to the 1772 Foundation at an earlier conference, we completed a feasibility study with initial $20,000 grant in 2019 from that foundation.
 Results of that study showed that our organization has the capacity to create effective change with a revolving fund and that Joplin has many properties that could use an intervention.